rammalahmad/Twitter-Sentiment-Analysis/Final_models/documentation + resources/Documentation.md

 A smart and quite simple idea.\
 Suppose we have a dictionnary for the Environmental, Social and Gouvernance themes (which we already have btw).
 We start by calculating the average embedding of each of those dictionnaries thus we obtain three vectors each representing a certain class among E, S or G.
 For a certain tweet embedding we measure the cosine similarity with each of those three vectors.
 The closest vector should be be the closest class to the tweet.
-Yet the tweet could be very far (in cosine distance) from the three vectors thus we should set a threshhold below which the vector doesn't belong to any class.
+Yet the tweet could be very far (in cosine similarity) from the three vectors thus we should set a threshhold below which the vector doesn't belong to any class.

 In short suppose t is embedding for a certain tweet, and e,s,g are the embeddings for the E, S, G dictionnaries.
 ```python